jag-k/pydantic-settings-export/CODE_OF_CONDUCT.md

 ## Project Context

-This is a personal pet project developed and maintained in free time.
+This is a personal project developed and maintained during personal time.
 While we strive for quality and responsiveness, specific resolution timelines can't be guaranteed.

 ## Communication & Contributions